December's Microsoft 365 feature roundup focuses on updates in Microsoft Teams.

 Notes: These features aren’t currently available in breakout rooms:

 Important: You can’t create breakout rooms if there are more than 300 people in a meeting.
 Likewise, if you create breakout rooms before a meeting, you won’t be able to invite more than 300 people.
-For more info about managing large Teams meetings, see Best practices for a large Teams meeting.

 Assign people to breakout rooms manually